C-T-P/soft-gluons/Readme.txt

 4               1                   q qbar -> g g
 4               2                   g g -> q qbar
 5               not needed          g g -> g g
 As it can be seen from the table, the process ids group similar processes and the subprocess ids are used to distinguish minor differences among them.
+The subprocess ids which are 'not needed' may just be set to 1 or any other integer value.

 INSTALLATION
 To work properly, Sherpa needs to be set up with '--enable-pyext' in the ./configure prompt and the files 'eikonal.py' and 'interface.py' need to be placed in the ME2-Python folder created by Sherpa: /path-to-sherpa/share/SHERPA-MC/Examples/API/ME2-Python/, where 'path-to-sherpa denotes the path to which Sherpa was installed.